Complex Dental Treatments: 8 Effective Strategies for Case Presentation

 Step 7: Finances

-Present the financial investment to the patient.
-Discuss ways the patient may want to explore to pay for their procedure.
-Offer third party financing as an option.
 Also, mention ways they may not have considered (such as a loan from their bank, refinancing their home or pulling from their 401k).
 Finances should always be discussed towards the end of the visit.

 Step 8: Conclusion

-Summarize the next steps in the patients care and provide a packet with detailed information.
+Summarize the next steps in the patient’s care and provide a packet with detailed information.
 Share your contact information and ask if it’s okay to follow up.

 To summarize, simplifying patient treatment presentation and following these effective strategies will demonstrate and facilitate five key pillars: teamwork, education, documentation, mindset, and care.
-Remember, always care for the patient before you take care of them.
-And most important: when your mindset changes, so does your case acceptance!

 About the Author